gnolang/gno/docs/how-to-guides/deploy.md

 ### Using Gno Playground

-To demonstrate deployment via the Playground, we'll use the **Counter** realm.
+To demonstrate deployment using the Playground, we'll use the **Counter** realm.
 You can access the sample code via
 [this Playground link](https://play.gno.land/p/iUWTha99D1J).